chuv-ssrc/bam-server-scala/README.rst

-This small Play application has been built with the purpose of serving BAM files for viewing them in `IGV.js <https://github.com/igvteam/igv.js/tree/master>`_ (but it can be used more generally), while keeping the files secure (since human genomic data is very sensible).
+This small Play application has been built with the purpose of serving BAM files for viewing them in `IGV.js <https://github.com/igvteam/igv.js/tree/master>`_ (but it can be used more generally), while keeping the files secure (since human genomic data is very sensitive).

 It relies on a database with a single table and the following schema::